 December 11, 2018, Kids’ Kitchen team members Christiane, Brooke, and Richa prepare Garden Fiesta Tacos for kids enrolled in the Tampa Heights Community Garden after school program led by Kitty Wallace.

-June 2018, Yara Khalil assists a student with cutting string beans at a cooking lesson presented by Hillsborough Social Services & Junior Chefs of America at the Oaks at Riverview Community Center.
+Yara assists a student with cutting string beans at a cooking lesson presented by Hillsborough Social Services & Junior Chefs of America at the Oaks at Riverview Community Center.

 When USF undergraduate honors student Yara Kahlil approached TTF2S at the USF Patel College open house in the spring of 2018 asking for an opportunity to cook with kids, we said, "YES!
 LET'S DO THAT!"
 Fulfilling our vision of fostering healthy communities requires more than just building school gardens and supporting hands-on agricultural experiences for kids.
 We must also show young gardeners how to use what they grow to make healthy food that tastes good.
 Check out Yara’s cooking videos here.